MapColonies/vector-tiles-rasterizer/README.md

 ----------------------------------

-A proxy server written in `fastify` for rasterizing vector tiles in real time. the vector tiles can be served from any vector tiles backend e.g. `tegola` or `tileserver-gl`.
+A proxy server written in `fastify` for rasterizing vector tiles on the fly. the vector tiles can be served from any vector tiles backend e.g. `tegola` or `tileserver-gl`.

 ## API